• Skip to primary navigation

 • Add water to fill.

-• Serve on ice and garnish with lemon slice and mint.
+• Serve on ice and garnish with lemon or orange slices and mint leaves.

 Nutrition